AndyN9/cli-reference/README.md

 # notes
-My notes on various topics; mostly on software development
+My notes on various topics; mostly on software development.